SergioMOrozco/SergioMOrozco.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a graduate student at Brown University working under [George Konidaris](https://cs.brown.edu/people/gdk/) and [Stefanie Tellex](https://h2r.cs.brown.edu/people/).
 Previously, I was a full-time Flight Software Engineer at [York Space Systems](https://www.yorkspacesystems.com/).
 I am currently exploring various state representations that allow agents to generate geometrically reasonable subgoals for long horizon tasks.
-I'm broadly interested in creating general autonomous agents.
+I’m broadly interested in creating general autonomous agents.

 My Promise To Ethical AI
 ======

-Although AI and robotics can expedite tasks and ameliorate our lives, I cannot turn a blind eye in its ability to displace entire industries and amplify human bias.
-I personally promise to develop AI with a conscientious and egalitarian mindset, and I believed that ethically responsible AI should always be at the forefront of discussion.
+Although AI and robotics can expedite tasks and ameliorate our lives, I cannot turn a blind eye to its ability to displace entire industries and amplify human bias.
+I personally promise to develop AI with a conscientious and egalitarian mindset, and I believe that ethically responsible AI should always be at the forefront of discussion.

 Interests
 ======